 “When I was pregnant, each and every employee was asked to go for a one-to-one to discuss end of year bonuses.
 I was not.
 I felt side-lined.”

 Sadly, we’re told this is a common reaction from some employers – they tiptoe so quietly around their employee that they end up discriminating against them.
 And in the worst cases, this is an active attempt to make life uncomfortable so that the employee will have seconds’ thoughts about returning post birth.

 Employers need to be mindful of how they treat their pregnant employee.
 If they don’t, they could be viewed as discriminatory.
-A list of unfavourable treatment with reference to pregnancy discrimination can be found here.

 It’s not all bad news of course.
 Many employees have positive experiences at work during their pregnancy, like one employee.

 “I didn’t feel side-lined, I just had to put up with comments about how big I was!
 Everything was done by the book by our HR department, regular meetings, work area assessment etc. My issues began when I applied for a four-day week upon return.”

 If you are discriminated against when pregnant or also when returning to work after a baby, you could end up taking the case to an employment tribunal.
 But in the UK, this is an expensive option so many cases go unchallenged.

 However, in other European countries like Germany for example, employees are protected from redundancy during and after pregnancy.
 Where this leaves the UK post Brexit is anyone’s guess.
 Meanwhile, here are some need-to-knows:

 This goes for employees and employers alike.
 But if you’re pregnant, you don’t have to tell your employer you are pregnant straight away, but must tell them 15 weeks before the due date.
 You’re entitled to time off to go to antenatal and pregnancy-related appointments and you’re also allowed time off for any pregnancy-related illnesses.